nccgroup/idahunt/README.md

 [names] Skipping non-matching extension .dll in DownloadExecute.exe [names] Skipping non-matching extension .dll in ReverseShell.exe
 ```

-Protip: you could build your own filter that would detect the architecture
-automatically using a win32, elf library.

-Note: The architecture is required to know in advance due to a limitation of IDA
-Pro that contains 2 different executables `idaq.exe` and `idaq64.exe` to analyse
-binaries of the two architectures 32-bit and 64-bit.

 # Known projects using idahunt